 Kenta Goto is Professor at the Faculty of Economics, Kansai University, and Senior Research Fellow at the Asia Pacific Institute of Research.
 His research interests include development, global value chains, and the informal economy.
 He obtained degrees from Keio University, Harvard University, and Kyoto University.

 Asei Ito is Associate Professor at the Institute of Social Science, University of Tokyo.
-He obtained a Ph.D. degree from the Graduate school of Economics, University of Keio, Japan.
+He obtained a PhD from the Graduate School of Economics, Keio University, Japan.
 His research covers Chinese industrial development, innovation, and outward FDI.

 ‘Goto, et al. fill a gap between what has been documented decades ago and the current reality of the Asian economy in the context of development economics.
 The authors are a group of well-trained Japanese economists with rich experience in fieldworks.
 The book is ideal to use as a textbook or a discussion material in both undergraduate and graduate classes.
 Academic scholars who would like to update their understanding on Asia as well as businesspersons and government officials who are keen to comprehend current Asia will find the book concise and insightful.
 Another Asian miracle is there.’ ─ Fukunari Kimura, Professor, Faculty of Economics, Keio University, Japan and Chief Economist, Economic Research Institute for ASEAN and East Asia (ERIA), Indonesia